Primordial observables of explicit diffeomorphism violation in gravity: Modified strain amplitude for gravitational waves

 \section{Modified strain amplitude for gravitational waves}

 The power spectrum of primordial tensor perturbations generated during inflation serves as the key quantity characterizing inflation-driven PGW.
 In this section, we investigate the impact of explicit spacetime-symmetry breaking on the strain amplitude of the PGW signal.
 For simplicity, we assume that the tensor perturbations satisfy \( h_{00} = h_{0i} = 0 \).
 This allows us to work in the transverse traceless (TT) gauge, where the conditions \( \partial^i h_{ij} = 0 \) and \( h^i_i = 0 \) are imposed.
 Within this framework, the dynamics of the tensor perturbations are described by linear perturbation theory, as outlined in \cite{Nilsson:2022mzq} \beq \ddot h_{ij} + \big(3H-\frac{\dot{s}_{00}}{1-s_{00}}\big) \dot h_{ij}- \frac{\nabla^2}{a^2 (1-s_{00})}h_{ij} = 0 \eeq This equation reveals two significant modifications compared to the standard GR case.
 First, the friction (damping) term is modified by the factor $-\dot{s}_{00}/(1-s_{00})$.
 Second, the effective speed of propagation of tensor modes is altered by the factor $1/(1-s_{00})$.
 For the case where $s_{00}$ is a constant, the effect of diffeomorphism violation appears just via the third term in Eq. \eqref{hdyn} as well as through the background equations.
+Also, Eq. (\ref{hdyn}) exhibits a singularity at \(s_{00} = 1\), which corresponds to a strong-coupling limit where the effective kinetic term for tensor modes vanishes.
+In what follows, we restrict to \(|s_{00}| \ll 1\), consistent with perturbative treatment and observational constraints.
+For \(s_{00} > 1\), the coefficient \((1 - s_{00})^{-1}\) becomes negative, leading to a gradient instability and exponential growth of tensor modes.
+Such values are excluded by stability requirements as well as observations.